by Burt Prelutsky

 North Hills, CA 91343-3604

-You can now use PayPal to pay for my books or make a donation to BurtPrelutsky.com.
+You can now use PayPal to purchase my books or make a donation to BurtPrelutsky.com.

 Click here to send money to BurtPrelutsky@aol.com.
 Don't forget to specify whether this is a donation, or a book payment with your address, and be certain to include the autograph instructions.